data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-logical-partition-keys.md

 # Design Pattern - Generic - Logical Partition Keys

+> [!WARNING]
+> This design pattern requires a major update to refresh the content.

 ## Purpose

 This design pattern describes how to handle large data volumes by using logical partition keys.
 It is a technique which may help loading large datasets faster; an alternative approach to handling large data volumes.